paboAYUSHI/90daysOfCODE/README.md

 There can be a maximum nn-2 number of spanning trees that can be created from a complete graph.
 A spanning tree has n-1 edges, where 'n' is the number of nodes.
 If the graph is a complete graph, then the spanning tree can be constructed by removing maximum (e-n+1) edges, where 'e' is the number of edges and 'n' is the number of vertices.
+  A minimum spanning tree can be defined as the spanning tree in which the sum of the weights of the edge is minimum.
+The weight of the spanning tree is the sum of the weights given to the edges of the spanning tree.
+In the real world, this weight can be considered as the distance, traffic load, congestion, or any random value.